openbtps/btps-node/src/server/libs/README.md

 # Improved Middleware Type System

-This document explains the enhanced TypeScript type system for BTP middleware that provides compile-time guarantees about artifact availability based on middleware phase and step.
+This document explains the enhanced TypeScript type system for BTPS middleware that provides compile-time guarantees about artifact availability based on middleware phase and step.

 ## Overview